WojciechMatuszewski/programming-notes/aws/serverless/learn-you-some-lambda-best-practice.md

   - If we are dealing with **new code being deployed**, the cold start will be **relatively long**
   - If we are dealing with **env update**, the cold start will be **relatively short**

+- according to [this article](https://dev.to/kylehigginson/analysing-cold-starts-on-node-lambda-3i05) the biggest contributor to the cold start is the AWS Lambda package size
+  - makes sense if you think about it

 ### Initialization time

 - **adding more memory (thus CPU) WILL NOT AFFECT THE SPEED OF THE INITIALIZATION**.
 This is because lambda is run at full power, always, at initialization.